postgrespro/pg_probackup/Documentation.md

 For each backup, the following information is provided:
 - Instance — the instance name.
-- Version — Postgres Pro version.
+- Version — PostgreSQL version.
 - ID — the backup identifier.
 - Recovery time — the earliest moment for which you can restore the state of the database cluster.
 - Mode — the method used to take this backup.
 Possible values: FULL, PAGE, DELTA, PTRACK.